Skip to main content

 Sources

-- SBA Standard Operating Procedure 50 10 7 explicitly states that businesses that sell cannabis — even in states where it is legal — are not eligible for SBA financial assistance because cannabis remains a Schedule I controlled substance under federal law. — SBA — Ineligible Businesses
+• SBA Standard Operating Procedure 50 10 7 explicitly states that businesses that sell cannabis — even in states where it is legal — are not eligible for SBA financial assistance because the activity is illegal under federal law; this exclusion applies regardless of a substance's Schedule I vs. Schedule III status absent DEA registration to distribute it.
+SBA — Ineligible Businesses

-- The Federal Controlled Substances Act classifies cannabis as a Schedule I substance, creating the legal basis for federal banking restrictions that prevent FDIC-insured banks and federally chartered credit unions from serving cannabis businesses without significant regulatory risk. — DEA — Drug Scheduling
+• The Federal Controlled Substances Act classifies most cannabis as a Schedule I substance, creating the legal basis for federal banking restrictions that prevent FDIC-insured banks and federally chartered credit unions from serving cannabis businesses without significant regulatory risk.
+DEA — Drug Scheduling

 Key takeaways